988lifeline.org

 Medicare Advantage Plan (that includes prescription drugs)

-Medicare drug plans generally cover most antidepressant, anticonvulsant, and antipsychotic medications (with a few exceptions).
+Medicare drug plans generally cover most antidepressant, anticonvulsant, and antipsychotic medications (with a few exceptions

 Each drug plan covers the drugs mentioned in its formulary.

-If your doctor prescribes a medication that your plan's formulary doesn't cover, you can request a coverage determination (including an exception)
+If your doctor prescribes a medication that your plan's formulary doesn't cover, you can request a coverage determination

 Medicare drug plans may change their formulary throughout the year.
 If you're already taking a drug that will no longer be covered, your plan will notify you in advance

 Know your plan’s coverage rules and rights before enrolling in a drug plan.
-Compare various drug plans to find out which one covers your medications.
+Compare various drug plans

 Yes.
 Medicare covers screenings, services, and programs for substance use disorder, including: